azizsghaier111/CTF/bof/README.md

 ``` bash
 env - gdb runner
 ```
-and then we need to type the following commands
+and then we need to execute the following commands
 ```gdb
 unset env LINES
 unset env COLUMNS